Newsletter

 As I write this introduction, I am sitting in Stockholm about to attend the Nordic Privacy Arena.
 Later today, I am scheduled to moderate a large panel discussing whether Europe possesses the optimal framework to remain competitive on a global scale.

 High on the agenda is the recent Draghi report that was released earlier in September, where the EU's former central bank president advocates for regulatory changes that the EU needs going forward.
 The report includes a chapter on "computing and the AI sector."
 Interestingly, it suggests yet another set of regulations to assist with this – the "EU Cloud and Development Act."
-It is recommended to skim through the report
+It is recommended to skim through the report.

 What do our countries need to stay competitive in the future?
 It's unlikely that we require regulations as those found in China, where the ability to train AI on vast amounts of data is facilitated.
 Instead, a more balanced approach is necessary.
 However, clearer guidance from regulatory authorities is essential.
 It's more important now than ever that these authorities are equipped with sufficient resources to perform their duties effectively.
 When these bodies issue "opinions" that essentially act as legislation, we must proceed with caution.
 More on this will be discussed in the initial post below.